We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Cons: Smaller sizes don’t absorb as much as the larger sizes.
+Cons: smaller sizes don’t absorb as much as the larger sizes

 Best adult diaper for men

 Depend is one of the most well-known brands in adult diapers and absorbent undergarments.
-Their new style, the Real Fit Incontinence Brief is an excellent choice for men who need moderate coverage but want maximum comfort and mobility to match their busy lifestyle.
+Their new style, the Real Fit Incontinence Brief is an excellent choice for men who need moderate coverage but want maximum comfort and mobility to match a busy lifestyle.